diificult/PalBet/frontend/public/README.md

 ### 0.3 - Daily Rewards

 -   [x] Create daily rewards for the user so they can continue to create coins.
 -   [x] Create a method to remove coins from the economy to attempt to mitigate inflation risks.
-(Currently just removed 5% of reward to winner.)

 ### 0.4 - Improved options for predictions & design